Mutum/EVA/Session_7/readme.md

-Assignment_7 notebook : Enas architecture
+1. Assignment_7 notebook : Enas architecture

-Below receptive field calculation of GoogleNet.
+2. Below receptive field calculation of GoogleNet.

 Initially we have:

 |input size | Receptive field |J0|
 |-----------|-----------------|--|
 |224 |1|1|

+Below is the table for receptive field calculation in the network.
+For each Inception block, It has been taken the maximum receptive fiel ie. 1x1 convolution followed by 5x5 convolution.
+In the table a inception block is represent by two layers , eg. 1st inception block is represented by INCEP_1_CON for 1x1 convolution then followed by 5x5 convolution.

 By by calculation, we have below: